gloria-cheung/ecommerce-RESTAPI/README.md

 ## Setup

 - Create account on [MongoDB](https://www.mongodb.com/cloud/atlas/register), create project and set up database cluster
+- Create account on [Stripe](https://www.stripe.com), go to developers, then API keys
-- Set up .env file using .env.example file
+- Set up .env file using .env.example file for stripe secret key and mongodb url
 - Navigate to root and install dependencies with `npm install`
 - Server is running on http://localhost:1234